ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 This raises the question of how the user should select which of the above mechanism(s) these functions should use to collect their backtrace.

-For this we propose a pragmatic, stateful approach to allow the user to select which mechanism(s) should be used for backtrace collection in ``throw``, ``throwIO`` and similar functions: ::
+For this we propose a pragmatic, stateful approach to allow the user to enable individual mechanism(s) should be used for backtrace collection in ``throw``, ``throwIO`` and similar functions: ::

-    module GHC.Exception.Backtrace where
+    module GHC.Exception.Backtrace
+        ( enableMechanism, BacktraceMechanism(..) ) where

     -- | Which kind of backtrace to collect when an exception is thrown. data BacktraceMechanism